Faridabad: Metro

 Delhi Metro Violet Line connects Faridabad with Delhi.
-The extension of Violet Line to Faridabad was inaugurated by Prime Minister Narendra Modi on 6 Sepetmeber 2015.
+The extension of Violet Line to Faridabad was inaugurated by Prime Minister Narendra Modi on 6 September 2015.
 There are 9 metro stations in Faridabad corridor of Delhi Metro which are all elevated.
 Metro has been recently elongated to Ballabhgarh with the addition of two stations- Sant Surdas Sihi and Raja Nahar Singh Ballabhgarh.

 The 11 metro stations are Sarai, NHPC Chowk, Mewala Maharajpur, Sector 28, Badkhal Mor, Old Faridabad, Neelam Chowk Ajronda, Bata Chowk, Escorts Mujesar, Sant Surdas (Sihi) and Raja Nahar Singh.

 The Delhi Metro's Violet Line is set to extend from Raja Nahar Singh (Ballabhgarh) to Palwal, covering 24 km with about 10 stations.
 The Haryana government approved the project, and a techno-feasibility study is underway.
 Estimated at ₹4,320 crore, it aims to improve NCR connectivity.